eslint/eslint/docs/src/rules/no-import-assign.md

 ## When Not To Use It

 If you don't want to be notified about modifying imported bindings, you can disable this rule.

-## Version

-This rule was introduced in ESLint 6.4.0.